User Customizable and Robust Geo-Indistinguishability for Location Privacy: Generating Robust Obfuscation Matrix

-After receiving obfuscation matrices from the server, the user can select the matrix $\mathbf{Z}^{0}$ covering his/her real location, and can remove the locations that do not satisfy their preferences.
-For example, in Figure~\ref{fig:pruning}, the three nodes marked in red at Level 0, \{$\vNode{}{i}, \vNode{}{j}, \vNode{}{k} $\}, are to be pruned\footnote{Even though pruning can be done at any level of the tree, it makes most sense to do it for locations at leaf node (at highest granularity) to avoid over pruning.}.
-The 3 corresponding rows and columns in the matrix $\mathbf{Z}^{0}$ are highlighted and in the next step they are removed as well.
+After receiving obfuscation matrices from the server, the user can select the matrix $\mathbf{Z}^{0}$ based on their real location and can customize the matrix by removing the locations that do not satisfy their preferences. simplicity.
+For example, in Figure~\ref{fig:pruning}, the three nodes marked in red at Level 0, \{$\vNode{}{i}, \vNode{}{j}, \vNode{}{k} $\}, are to be pruned\footnote{Even though pruning can be done at any level of the tree, it makes the most sense to do it for locations at leaf node (at highest granularity) so as to remove only the exact locations and avoid over-pruning.}.
+The 3 corresponding rows and columns in the matrix $\mathbf{Z}^{0}$ are highlighted and in the next step, they are removed.

 The resulting matrix $\vMatrix{0}{*}$ is considered \textit{feasible}, only if it still satisfies the probability unit measure for each row in the matrix as per Equ.~(\ref{eq:probunitmeasure}). ~ We denote the set of nodes (that do not satisfy the user's preferences) to be removed from the matrix by $\vPruneSet{}$ ($\vPruneSet{} \subseteq \vNodeSet{}^{0}$).
 After pruning, the new obfuscation matrix $\vMatrix{0}{*}$ is of dimensions $m \times m$ where $m = \vCount{\vNodeSet{}^{0} - \vPruneSet{}}$.
 This process called \emph{matrix pruning} is carried out as follows: